mozilla/addon-sdk/packages/api-utils/docs/loader.md

 ## evaluate

 Evaluates code into given `sandbox`.
-If `options.source` is provided than it's value is evaluated otherwise source is read from a given `uri`.
+If `options.source` is provided then its value is evaluated otherwise source is read from a given `uri`.
 Either way any exceptions will be reported as from given `uri`.
 Optionally more options may be
 specified: